-Law enforcement services are provided by the Toms River Police Department (732-349-0150 or 911) and Stafford Township Police Department (609-597-8581 or 911), which respond to fire and medical emergencies and reported crimes on campus.
+Toms River Police Department/Stafford Township Police Department Manahawkin Campus crimes on campus.
 They help maintain a safer environment through mobile patrols on and around campus grounds.
 They respond to and investigate criminal offenses reported on the College's campuses, and provide supplemental security at College-sponsored special events when deemed necessary.